shadowed1/Sucrose/README.md

 `sudo sucrose-daemon` and let it run.

 - Leave VT-2 (ctrl-alt-back) and sudo should now be enabled in crosh shell!
-- After rebooting or exiting the daemon, just run `sudo sucrose-daemon` in VT-2 logged in as chronos to re-enable.
+- After rebooting or exiting the daemon, run `sudo sucrose-daemon` in VT-2 logged in as chronos to re-enable.

 <br>